scikit-learn-contrib/metric-learn/doc/supervised.rst

 NCA
 ---

-Neighborhood Components Analysis (`NCA`) is a distance metric learning algorithm which aims to improve the accuracy of nearest neighbors classification compared to the standard Euclidean distance.
+Neighborhood Components Analysis (:py:class:`NCA <metric_learn.nca.NCA>`)
+is a distance metric learning algorithm which aims to improve the accuracy of nearest neighbors classification compared to the standard Euclidean distance.
 The algorithm directly maximizes a stochastic variant of the leave-one-out k-nearest neighbors (KNN) score on the training set.
 It can also learn a low-dimensional linear transformation of data that can be used for data visualization and fast classification.

 They use the decomposition :math:`\mathbf{M} = \mathbf{L}^T\mathbf{L}` and
 define the probability :math:`p_{ij}` that :math:`x_i` is the neighbor of